-This regular expression tutorial teaches you every aspect of regular expressions.
+This regular expressions tutorial teaches you every aspect of regular expressions.
 Each topic assumes you have read and understood all previous topics.
-So if you are new to regular expressions, I recommend you read the topics in the order presented.
+If you are new to regular expressions, you should read the topics in the order presented.

-The introduction indicates the scope of the tutorial and which regex flavors will be discussed.
+The introduction indicates the scope of the tutorial and which regex flavors are discussed.
 It also introduces basic terminology.

 Literal Characters and Special Characters